Sandhurst

 Population growth drivers in Sandhurst are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of the Sandhurst statistical area (Lv2) is estimated at around 5,301 as of Nov 2025.
-This reflects an increase of 90 people since the 2021 Census, which reported a population of 5,211 people.
-The change is inferred from the resident population of 5,283, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 1,672 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Sandhurst has demonstrated resilient growth patterns with a compound annual growth rate of 0.7%, outpacing the SA3 area.
-Population growth for the area was primarily driven by natural growth that contributed approximately 52.0% of overall population gains during recent periods.
+The suburb of Sandhurst had an estimated population of 5,301 as of February 2026.
+This figure reflects a growth of 90 people since the 2021 Census, which reported a population of 5,211.
+The latest resident population estimate from AreaSearch, based on ERP data released by ABS in June 2024 and address validation since the Census date, was 5,283.
+This results in a population density ratio of 1,672 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Over the past decade, Sandhurst has shown steady growth with a compound annual growth rate of 0.7%.
+Natural growth contributed approximately 52% to overall population gains during this period.

 Frequently Asked Questions - Population